Iron scrap recycling Taguchi Metals Co., Ltd.

 <4 locations: head office, Koga Plant, Sowa Plant and Tsukuba Plant>

-Obtained an automobile demolition and recycling license for Tsukuba Plant.
+Licensed as an automobile demolition and recycling for Tsukuba Plant.

 2005